ros2/ros2_documentation/source/Contributing/Migration-Guide.rst

 Package manifests
 ^^^^^^^^^^^^^^^^^

-ROS 2 only support the format 2 of the package specification which is defined in `REP 140 <http://www.ros.org/reps/rep-0140.html>`__.
+ROS 2 only supports the format 2 of the package specification which is defined in `REP 140 <http://www.ros.org/reps/rep-0140.html>`__.
 Therefore the ``package.xml`` file must be updated to format 2 if it uses format 1.
 Since ROS 1 support both formats (1 as well as 2) it is safe to perform that conversion in the ROS 1 package.